I'm a Guy. How Can I Talk to My Female Doctor About Certain Things?

 Seeing a new doctor for the first time can be nerve-wracking.
-It may feel doubly
+It may feel even

-difficult if your doctor is a member of the opposite sex.
-However, pain during urination
+more difficult if your doctor is a member of the opposite sex.
+But pain during peeing

 is an important reason to see a doctor.
 So is asking questions about sex because a